Decor Ideas

 Dead or struggling plants

-Plants are supposed to add life.
-Once they look depleted, they often send the exact opposite message.
+Plants are meant to read as life.
+Once they look depleted, dry, or forgotten, they send the opposite message.

 3